 3. What’s the level of detail?

 A product-centered journey map represents an interaction between a customer with a service, physical or digital product, or a brand.
 These journey maps leave out all steps outside the reach of a company.
 They can be useful to illustrate a specific and rather detailed experience, such as the onboarding experience to a software or to visualize a very high-level experience, such as customer lifecycle maps.

-5. Who’s the actor of interest?
+5. Who’s the main actor of the journey?

 Journey maps always have a main actor, illustrated by a persona.
 A persona is a rich description of a fictional person who exemplifies a specific group of people.
 Even though personas are fictional, they help make groups of people with similar service needs more understandable.

-6. How helpful are the visualizations?
+6. How helpful are the journey visualizations?

 Which visualizations are useful depends on the subject matter of the project and sometimes lanes must be altered to serve the project’s purpose.